 The completed forms are to be submitted to your local ECE Service centre.

 Financial assistance is available to Nunavut residents that need help through the Income Assistance Program.

 The welfare program is meant to be a “last resort” for those with no other resources to support themselves.

 Your monthly allowance depends on the number of people in your family and where you live (municipalities).
-An eligible single adult can receive between $682 and $782.

 To apply, contact the Ministry of Family Services through the regional offices.
 You can get the numbers here.